7 min read

 Do not donate as Incognito or as a company on Open Collective.
 If you do, there's no way for our authentication system to see that you donated.
 In case you did donate incognito, register for Open Collective with the same email address you used to donate.
 If you registered as a company or run into issues, please contact us.

 Please allow up to an hour for Open Collective to sync up with our authentication system.
-In the meanwhile, you can continue by activating the Sync feature and creating your Logseq account (see the steps below).
+In the meanwhile, you can continue by activating the Sync feature and creating your Logseq account using the same email address you used in Open Collective (see the steps below).

 Whiteboards are currently only available for Sponsors.